 Detainer requests ask county jails to hold people—without a warrant or probable cause of crime—longer than already authorized, in violation of the constitution, so that ICE can further determine their immigration status and possibly take the person into federal custody.
 Too often, people—including some American citizens—are wrongly held in jail.
 Being held in jail not only is expensive, but can cost you your job, custody of your children, and more.

 In 2013, with the national ACLU Immigrants Rights Project, we filed an amicus brief in United States v.
 Millan-Vasquez, a successful case before the Eighth Circuit Court of Appeals in which we challenged the denial of bail to an immigrant based on the presence of an ICE detainer or previous order of deportation alone.
 After the case was remanded, the district court released Millan-Vasquez on bail.

-The ACLU of Iowa and Iowa LULAC filed a lawsuit to stop the Secretary of State from undertaking an unreliable process to remove registered voters if they could not prove their U.S. citizenship within a limited time.
+Along with Iowa LULAC, we filed a lawsuit to stop the Secretary of State from undertaking an unreliable process to remove registered voters if they could not prove their U.S. citizenship within a limited time.